VISION FOR CAPE TOWN

 Reaching Sea Point is not simple.
 The barriers are real:

-Self-sufficiency.
 Jesus Himself said it is difficult for a wealthy person to enter the kingdom of God — not because wealth is evil, but because material comfort creates the illusion that nothing is missing.
-When every physical need is met, recognizing a need for a Savior becomes more difficult.
+When every physical need is met, recognizing a need for a Savior becomes far more difficult.
+Sea Point is one of the wealthiest communities in all of South Africa, which makes this barrier especially real.